breannanpr/CityofMissoulaBudgetCapstone/README.md

 ### Extraction Process
-**[Currently in progress of implementation]**
-In order to begin a refreshed cycle of visualizing the City of Missoula's Program Inventory data, a City of Missoula employee will download data from both the Workiva Platform (Program Inventory Dataset) and Tyler Edens Platform (Expenditure Status Dataset) beginning January 1, 2024 through the current applicable year.
-Ensuring the dashboarding tool maintain accuracy for year over year comparisons.
-In all there will be two files; Expenditure Status and Program Inventory Internal Data Collection.
+In order to begin a refreshed cycle of visualizing the City of Missoula's Program Inventory data, a City of Missoula employee follow the guidelines and tasks outlined in the supporting [budget data cleaning documentation](https://github.com/breannanpr/CityofMissoulaBudgetCapstone/blob/main/assets/budget_data_cleaning_procedure_20250502.pdf), provided to the city.

-These two files will be uploaded into the Sharepoint Site: ***"[Missoula PBI - City Program Inventory Budget Breakdown](https://cityofmissoulagcc.sharepoint.com/sites/MissoulaPBI/CPIBB/Forms/AllItems.aspx)"***.
+Once the steps are carried out, two cleaned files are uploaded into the the appropriate Sharepoint Site folder: ***"[Missoula PBI - City Program Inventory Budget Breakdown](https://cityofmissoulagcc.sharepoint.com/sites/MissoulaPBI/CPIBB/Forms/AllItems.aspx)"***.

-From this, the files will automatically undergo a cleaning and transformation process, as elaborated in the following section.
+After the process is completed in full, the user will have a fully updated interactive dashboard.

 ### Cleaning & Transformation Process

 All cleaning is conducted in Python using modular, documented functions that support automation and integration with the Power BI Platform.
 For a more comprehensive breakdown of each of the steps, please review the ```citydata_01_cleaning.ipynb``` in this repository.

+While the process below is detailed for this repository, ultimately Google Colab was used to perform and carry out the final cleaning pipeline.

 #### Steps Summary